 For example, under these rules, a Fixed Rate Note that is issued at a discount and is callable by us at par will not be deemed to be called because exercise of the call right will not minimize the yield on such Note.
 A Step Note that is issued at par, has interest that increases on specified dates, and is callable by us at par on the dates specified for increases in interest rates will be deemed to be called on the first step date because the yield to maturity on the Note would be lower than if the interest rate were stepped up.
 If the Step Note is not called on that date (or is called only in part), the Step Note (to the extent of its remaining outstanding principal amount) will be deemed to be retired and then reissued at par.
-As a result of these special rules, a Step Note issued at par with interest rates will not have any OID and stated interest will be taken into account by a U.S. Owner under its regular method of accounting.
+As a result of these special rules, a Step Note issued at par with interest that increases on specified dates and callable at par on the dates specified for increases in interest rates will not have any OID and stated interest will be taken into account by a U.S. Owner under its regular method of accounting.